Sales assets your team will actually use

 Real cost: You’re producing content no one trusts.

-Deals stall because your champion can't sell you internally
+Deals stall because champions can't sell you internally

 But the CFO, CTO, VP of Ops?